AndreyPysarenko/movies/README.md

 ## Features of the project

-The site consists of three Home and Movies pages.
+The site consists of two pages - Home and Movies.
 - Home: the page on which displays the 11 most popular movies
 - Movies: the page on which you can search for a movie by title